KnowageLabs/Knowage-Documentation/chapter_3/create_report/birt.rst

 For these reasons reports usually have a pervasive level of usage: they are used by developers to perform both synthetic and detailed analysis, having a particularly low level of difficulty.

-BIRT, acronim for Business Intelligence and Reporting Tools, is an open source technology platform used to create data visualizations and reports.
+BIRT, acronim for **Business Intelligence and Reporting Tools**, is an open source technology platform used to create data visualizations and reports.
 In Figure below you can see an example of BIRT report.

 .. figure:: media/image327.png